FOBPath/GeneralInfo/README.md

 User Saved Jobs Page (to check saved jobs)

 ### Use Case Diagram
-Below is the Use Case Diagram illustrating the main user interactions with the application.
+Below is the Use Case Diagram illustrating the main user interactions with the application:

 ![image](https://github.com/user-attachments/assets/2591b023-65c6-42ae-b58b-758fad629c4e)